abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter14.md

 So, similarly in practice, as we begin to have a continuity of awareness and attention, the mind becomes more settled and we start to have a joyful energy coming through the body.
-The feeling of joyful energy that we experience is piti, which can be experienced in different ways.
+The feeling of joyful energy that we experience is pīti, which can be experienced in different ways.
 Sometimes when you are sitting and meditating and the mind is settling, there might be some tingling and a rushing feeling in the body.
 The breathing is deep and the body is experiencing a sense of joy, but it’s